PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 * Capture configuration differences made on the NGFW into set commands and automation skillets
 * Learn how to use Panhandler tooling
 * Learn how to use the Skillet Line Interface(SLI) tool on the CLI
+* Learn the basics of using GitHub and repositories

-The video below provides an end-to-end perspective for building a configuration skillet as a complement to the documentation content.
+The video below provides an end-to-end perspective for building a configuration skillet and can be used as a complement to the documentation content.

 .. raw:: html